0xedh/hichip-p2p-firmware-rce/README.md

 ## Overview

 First of all, thanks to the researcher @pmarrapese and his awesome #DEFCONSafeMode talk.
-He is the original discoverer of these vulnerabilities and other ones.
+He is the original discoverer of these vulnerabilities and others.

 Regarding to CVE-MITRE: